dejbug/dejbug.github.io/index.md

         return [m.groups() for m in mm]
 ```

 And this is probably where I give type annotations up https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html .
 Cython I actually love https://cython.org/ .
 But this is just not necessary https://mypy.readthedocs.io/en/stable/kinds_of_types.html .
 This is really for tooling, for people to have auto-completions.
 I don't do auto-completion anyway.
-One could argue that if you can't remember the API you're using everyday you should be worrying about more than tooling.
+One could argue that if you can't remember the API you're using everyday you should be worrying about \\more\\ **much** \\ \\than tooling\\you are ____not____ your tooling!\\.

 https://pypi.org/project/mypy/#files
 https://mypy.readthedocs.io/en/stable/common_issues.html